DBatterman/AIS_Vessel_Efforts_Project/README.md

 There are two main questions we hope to answer with this project.
 They are:

-1) What are the different types of vessels are opperating in the selected area?
+1) What are the different types of vessels operating in the selected area?
 As a followup to this, we are going to break down the percentage of each type of vessel that uses the various waterways in the area we're examining.

 2) What does the potential growth in traffic along the waterways look like in the future, and can we use this to plan changes in the chosen waterways?

 ### What the Communication Protocols Are

-We plan to meet over Zoom during class on Tuesday and Thursday, we a catchup meeting on Sundays.
+We plan to meet over Zoom during class on Tuesday and Thursday, and a catchup meeting on Sundays.
 There will also be daily communication through Slack as well as individual meetings when needed.

 ### Preprocessing